How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 Navigating to QoS Tagging Settings

-3. Once you are there, tick the DSCP Tagging Enabled checkbox.
+3. Tick the DSCP Tagging Enabled checkbox.

 Enabling DSCP Tagging